leaflabs/www.leaflabs.com/posts/cubicals-and-leopards-and-cliches-oh-my.md

 Author: Bnewbold
 Category: Uncategorized

-﻿﻿What a week!
+What a week!
 We've finished finals, shipped out Maples all over the world, moved into a new office space, saw tons of gadgets, and lived to blog about it.